Relintai/pandemonium_engine_docs/03_usage/17_performance/07_optimizing_3d_performance.md

 worth making.

-In general, if several lights need to affect a scene, it's best to use `doc_baked_lightmaps`.
+In general, if several lights need to affect a scene, it's best to use baked lightmaps.
 Baking can also improve the scene quality by adding indirect light bounces.

 # Animation and skinning